Mali president says wreckage of Air Algerie flight spotted in north

 French President Francois Hollande canceled a planned visit to overseas territories and said all military means on the ground would be used to locate the aircraft.

-Two French Mirage warplanes have been scouring the vast desert area around the northern Malian city of Gao for the aircraft, which had 51 French nationals on board.
+Two French Mirage warplanes have been scouring the vast desert area around the northern Malian city of for the aircraft, which had 51 French nationals on board.

 "The search will take as long as needed," Hollande told reporters.
 "Everything must be done to find this plane.
 We cannot identify the causes of what happened," he said.